MimIR 0.1

 Matching Axioms

-This will yield a mim::Axm::IsA<Id, D> which just wraps a const D*.
-Id is the enum of the corresponding tag of the matched Axiom.
-Usually, D will be an App because most Axioms inhabit a function type.
-Otherwise, it may wrap a Def or other subclasses of it.
-For instance, matching %mem.M yields mim::Axm::IsA<mem::M, Def>.
+The result is a mim::Axm::isa<Id, D>, which wraps a const D*.
+Here, Id is the enum corresponding to the matched axiom tag, and D is usually an App, because most axioms inhabit a function type.
+In other cases, it may wrap a plain Def or some other subclass.

-By default, MimIR assumes that the magic of an Axiom happens when applying the final argument to a curried Axiom.
-For example, matching a %mem.load will only trigger for the final App of the curried call
+By default, MimIR assumes that an axiom becomes "active" when its final curried argument is applied.
+For example, matching %mem.load only succeeds on the final App of the curried call

 %mem.load (T, as) (mem, ptr)